jeffreysorgen/golf-club-sensors/docs/AppDev.md

 ##

+Install Android Studio.

 #

 #

+#

 ##

-## And now that we've installed a functional app on our Android...
+### And now that we've installed a functional app on our Android...

 ##### the key: